 It is a workday as any other for the employees of the offices of the multinational corporation Belko Industries in Bogota, Colombia.
 The locals are sent home early but when the English-speaking staff go to leave for the day, steel shutters come down blocking all exits from the building.
 A voice over the P.A. informs the eighty employees now trapped inside that they have two minutes to kill two of their number or four people will be killed at random.
 Thinking this a practical joke, they ignore it, only for the heads of four employees to explode.
 They realise that the tracking devices that were planted in their bodies to prevent kidnapping are actually remote-activated explosives.
 The group are then told that unless they kill thirty of their number within the next two hours, sixty of them will be killed.
 This begins heated argument among the group about what to do.
 CEO Barry Norris leads a group as they break in to a vault containing handguns and then begin shooting people.
 This sparks off a desperate and bloody fight for survival.

 The Belko Experiment started as a project from James Gunn, best known for the Guardians of the Galaxy films.
 (See below for James Gunn’s other films).
 Gunn wrote and was set to direct the film in 2010.
 However, he was going through a divorce from actress Jenna Fischer and decided against the project on the grounds that he didn’t want to spend the time living in such a dark and violent headspace.
 In 2015, the script was resurrected by Greg McLean, the Australian director best known for Wolf Creek (2005) and Rogue (2007).
 (See below for Greg McLean’s other films).
-Gunn remained centrally involved as writer and producer with the finished film even retaining some of his original casting choices, including his brother Sean who has an amusing role here as a stoner with a case of the paranoias.
+Gunn remained centrally involved as writer and producer with the finished film even retaining some of his original casting choices, including his brother Sean who has an amusing role in the film as a stoner with a case of the paranoias.

 The probable starting point for The Belko Experiment was Saw (2004), which features the serial killer Jigsaw devising a series of fiendish death traps designed to drive people to moral extremes.
 There were a great many horror films that came out riffing on the basic premise of the Saw films and putting a group of people through torturous traps.
 Even beyond that, the last few years have seen a number of films featuring brutal elimination games, most notably with the popularity of The Hunger Games (2012) and The Purge (2013) films.
 I kept being reminded of Stuart Hazeldine’s Exam (2009) in which a group of applicants for a job are locked in a room and asked to work out what the question is whereupon the situation mounts to an increasing desperation and outright violence amongst the contenders.
 When it came to the end revelation about the experiments, I also kept thinking back to the premise of death traps as a psychological test we had in The Maze Runner (2014).